robot131/robot131.github.io/publications/number-3.md

 <div align=center><img src="/publications/imgs/SCPR_results/fig2.png" width=400></div>

-**Fig.2.** Reconstructed resolution chart with/without mask calibration.
+**Fig.2.** Reconstructed resolution chart with/without mask calibration.
 Panels (a1) and (a2) are retrieved amplitude images at the mask plane without/with sample loading, respectively.
 Panels (b1) and (b2) are cropped regions from (a1) and (a2).
 Panel (c1) is a synthesized pseudo-color figure to show the lateral mismatch between (b1) and (b2), in which pink is (b1), green is (b2), and the overlapped region of them is white.
 Panel (c2) is a synthesized result after mask calibration.
 Panels (d1)–(d2) and (e1)–(e2) are retrieved amplitude images of the resolution target without/with mask calibration, respectively.

 <div align=center><img src="/publications/imgs/SCPR_results/fig3.png" width=700></div>